harmony-one/x/progress/nagesh-mishra.md

+2024-01-09 Tue: Ehance whisper waiting time is in progress.

+2024-01-08 Mon: Added MP3 greeting message functionality and cancel method for OpenAITextToSpeech.
+Removed the download message for premium voice.
+Updated the UI for the pause/play feature.

+---

+2024-01-05 Thu: Whisper integration for Talk to me with queue.

 2024-01-04 Thu: Whisper integration for Talk to me is in progress.

 2024-01-03 Web: Completed Open AI’s whisper integration for Press & Hold and Tap to speak.